-1.2.
-Proposed Solution: Signature-based CRA Detection
+1.2 Proposed Solution: Signature-based CRA Detection

 Although it may appear that CRAs are a narrow form of attack, they represent a wide-open vulnerability that is increasingly used to exploit common buffer overflows.
-For example, many recent approaches to jailbreak and software unlock smart phones are CRA-based [50].
+For example, Apple's operating system for mobile devices (iOS) employs a secure boot chain and code signing to prevent any untrusted code from executing [34].
+However recent approaches to jailbreak and software unlock such devices are CRA-based [35] and are able to bypass all these security measures.
 Thus, it is critical to develop solutions that protect against this major vulnerability, preferably in a way that protects legacy binaries.

 In this paper, we propose Signature-based CRA Protection (SCRAP): a simple and low-overhead hardware scheme to protect against JOP attacks that are based on the dynamic detection of attack signatures, or the patterns of executed instructions that are indicative of the JOP attack.
-SCRAP works because the attack patterns are significantly different from those of the regular programs.
-Previous work [13] investigated this type of defense for ROP attacks and showed that it has promise.
+SCRAP works because the attack patterns are significantly different from those of the regular programs as they execute frequent indirect jump (or call) instructions to jump from gadget to gadget.
+Previous work [26] investigated this type of defense for ROP attacks and showed that it has promise.
 They implemented a defense mechanism called DROP in software using Valgrind tool to detect the ROP pattern.
 Because it is implemented in software, DROP incurs over 5X performance loss on the average across simulated workloads, mainly due to the overhead of Valgrind.

 Starting from DROP, we made several observations about existing signature-based detection that motivated this work.
 First, the ideas of signature-based detection can be extended to protect against the JOP attacks if one uses the indirect jumps as the gadget boundaries.
-Second, the high performance overhead of DROP (appropriately adapted to protect against JOP attacks) can be avoided by implementing the checking logic in hardware, placing this hardware off-thecritical path in the commit stage of the pipeline, and performing simple checks during instruction commitment.
+Second, the high performance overhead of DROP (appropriately adapted to protect against JOP attacks) can be avoided by implementing the checking logic in hardware, placing this hardware off-the-critical path in the commit stage of the pipeline, and performing simple checks during instruction commitment.
 If successful, this approach can provide protection with much lower overhead and complexity compared to the previous solutions and can naturally protect the existing binaries.
-Third, and most important, the naive implementations of the signaturebased detection along the lines of DROP can be bypassed because of the strong assumptions it makes about usable gadget lengths.
+Third, and most important, the naive implementations of the signature-based detection along the lines of DROP can be bypassed because of the strong assumptions it makes about usable gadget lengths.
 For example, we demonstrate an attack that uses a delaying gadget through a function call in the middle of the attack with the only purpose to distort the attack signatures expected by a DROP-like signature-based defense.
 Finally, the thresholds on the length of gadgets assumed by DROP are not absolute: although difficult, it is possible to find longer gadgets and integrate them into an attack, avoiding detection.
 In this paper, we present a complete working example of such a stealth JOP attacks integrating delay gadgets, and using gadgets longer than the DROP thresholds.